 It's important to know where the data is stored on your computer in case you ever need to reload your library from a backup.
 The default for the Zotero folder is not always intuitive, so choose a file location that makes sense to you.

-Set up Zotero to use 'Get It @ AC'
+Set up Zotero to use "Check for Full Text"

 Adding items to your library with one click